ubports/docs.ubports.com/porting/Configuring.rst

 Here you are instructed to add ``CONFIG_BACKPORT_BT_BCM=y`` while deactivating ``CONFIG_BT_BCM=y`` (by commenting it out, like this ``#CONFIG_BT_BCM=y``) but also add ``CONFIG_FW_LOADER=y``.

+At this point, check for any remaining settings you ref::`recorded from your original defconfig <BT-driver>`.
+Settings dependent on CONFIG_BT will no longer have any effect.
+They need to be replaced.
+If you find a setting that is not yet included this probably means it and the corresponding source file(s) will have to be migrated from their original location to the corresponding location in your ``backport/bluetooth``.
+The files ``Makefile`` and ``Kconfig`` need to be edited to include this missing setting.

 Once the above is complete, add the following lines, and then edit as described below::

     CONFIG_BACKPORT_DIR="backports/"